khulnasoft/tracker/docs/docs/install/config/kubernetes.md

-# Configuring Tracee in Kubernetes
+# Configuring Tracker in Kubernetes

-In Kubernetes, Tracee uses a ConfigMap, called `tracee` to make Tracee configuration accessible.
+In Kubernetes, Tracker uses a ConfigMap, called `tracee` to make Tracker configuration accessible.
 The ConfigMap includes a data file called `config.yaml` with the desired configuration.
 For example:

 ```yaml
 apiVersion: v1